-How My Mother Inspired The "Best Love Poem" I Never Intended to Write
+How My Mother Inspired The Love Poem I Never Intended To Write

 The email from my mom — with the subject line "Please email me!!!" — popped up in my inbox and stared at me, as I’d known it eventually would.
 It could only be a matter of time before she saw my poem "Shrinking Women" before she heard me declare publicly that I’d inherited disordered eating habits from her, that I’d watched her shrink and internalized the same urge.
 I’d never wanted her to hear this poem.
 But once it was published on HuffPost, and Upworthy, and surpassed a million views on YouTube, it was out of my hands.
 The cat was out of the bag, and this email was staring me in the face.